Mark Bego

-Mark Joseph Bego (born on September 23, 1952, in Pontiac, Michigan) is an author known for his biographies focusing on the rock & roll and show business genres.
-Bego has written a total of 59 books, two of which have gone on to become New York Times Best Sellers.
-Bego has written biographies about some of entertainment's biggest stars, including: Linda Ronstadt, Elton John, Aretha Franklin, Elvis Presley, Michael Jackson, Madonna, Billy Joel, Patsy Cline, Leonardo DiCaprio, and Whitney Houston.
+Mark Joseph Bego (born September 23, 1952, in Pontiac, Michigan) is an author known for his biographies on the rock and roll and show business genres.
+Bego has written 59 books, two of which have gone on to become New York Times Best Sellers.
+Bego has written biographies about notable people in entertainment, including Linda Ronstadt, Elton John, Aretha Franklin, Elvis Presley, Michael Jackson, Madonna, Billy Joel, Patsy Cline, Leonardo DiCaprio, and Whitney Houston.

+Early career

 From 1978 to 1980, he was the Nightlife Editor for Manhattan's Cue, covering everything from Studio 54 to all of the jazz and cabaret clubs in the city.
 From 1983 to 1985, he was editor-in-chief of Modern Screen.
 His writing has also appeared in People, US, Billboard, Record World, Cosmopolitan, Star, and National Enquirer.